-- Lift the weights out to the side until your arms are parallel with the floor or a little bit higher, with the elbow slightly bent.
+- Lift the weights out to the side until your arms are parallel to the floor or a little bit higher, with the elbow slightly bent.

-- Slowly lower the weights back down to the starting position,
+- Slowly bring the weight down to the starting position

-- Avoid Rushing: This exercise is not about speed.
+- Avoid Rushing: Avoid moving the weights up too fast since this keeps the muscles under tension for a shorter period.
+You should control the weights and perform the exercise in a controlled fashion.
+This exercise is not about speed.
 You feel it more when you are doing it slowly.

 - Avoid Shrugging: When you shrug or raise your shoulder blades during the rep, you use your traps to lift the weights up instead of your deltoids.